-Stress can really take a toll on your mind and your body.
+Stress can easily create a toll on your mind and body.
 It is considered the number one culprit when it comes to imbalances within the body.
-Studies show that chronic stress can lead to elevated cortisol levels and can eventually lead to conditions such as obesity and metabolic disorders.
+Researchers report that severe stress can elevate cortisol levels and can ultimately create conditions such as obesity and metabolic disorders.

-In our modern day lives it is easy to get overwhelmed by responsibilities, technology and relationships, as we are constantly inundated by things like advertising, news, and social media.
-Even though our days may be busy, it is important to remember to take time to care for yourself.
+In our modern lives, it is easy to get beset by responsibilities, technology and relationships, as we are continuously busy with things like advertising, news, and social media.
+Even though our days are busy, it is important to take out time to care for yourself.

-As the wise Chinese sage Lao Tzu said, “Truly, the greatest gift you have to give is that of your own self-transformation.”
+As the wise Chinese sage Lao Tzu said, “in fact, the best gift you have to give is that of your own self-transformation.”

 The holistic practice of Traditional Chinese Medicine incorporates diet and lifestyle into its regimen.
 By adding some (or all!) of these easy tips into your life, you may not become less busy, but you will notice yourself dealing with stress in healthier ways!